aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/html-string-value/get-html5-string-from-cell/_index.md

 type: docs
 weight: 90
 url: /javascript-cpp/get-html5-string-from-cell/
-description: Learn how to get HTML5 string from Cell through the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to get an HTML5 string from a cell through the Aspose.Cells for JavaScript via C++ API.
 keywords: Get HTML5 string from Cell JavaScript via C++, Obtain HTML5 string from Cell JavaScript via C++, Manage HTML5 string of Cell JavaScript via C++
 ---

 ## **Possible Usage Scenarios**

-Aspose.Cells returns the HTML string of the cell using the [**Cell.htmlString(boolean)**](https://reference.aspose.com/cells/javascript-cpp/cell/#htmlString-boolean-) method which accepts a boolean parameter.
-If you pass **false** as a parameter, it will return Normal HTML but if you pass **true** as a parameter, it will return HTML5 string.
+Aspose.Cells returns the HTML string of the cell using the [**Cell.htmlString(boolean)**](https://reference.aspose.com/cells/javascript-cpp/cell/#htmlString-boolean-) method, which accepts a boolean parameter.
+If you pass **false** as a parameter, it will return standard HTML, but if you pass **true**, it will return an HTML5 string.

 ## **Get HTML5 string from Cell**

 The following sample code creates a workbook object and adds some text in cell A1 of the first worksheet.
-It then gets the Normal HTML and HTML5 string from cell A1 using the [**Cell.htmlString(boolean)**](https://reference.aspose.com/cells/javascript-cpp/cell/#htmlString-boolean-) method and prints them on the console.
+It then gets the normal HTML and HTML5 string from cell A1 using the [**Cell.htmlString(boolean)**](https://reference.aspose.com/cells/javascript-cpp/cell/#htmlString-boolean-) method and prints them on the console.

 ## **Sample Code**